WinWorld Archive Format Information

 On Winworld, ImageDisk files are used for non-DOS disks and MS/PC-DOS 1.x formatted disks.
 It also duplicates some primitive copy protection schemes.

-It is possible to convert standard IBM PC raw sector images to ImageDisk format.
+It is possible to convert standard IBM PC .IMG/.IMA raw sector images to ImageDisk format.
 See this forum post on How to Convert RAW images to ImageDisk

 The HxC disk tool can convert ImageDisk files for writing using a Kryoflux or SuperCard Pro.